The 2 Stone-men in the Westfjords of Iceland - Kleifabúi on Kleifaheiði and the Stone-man by Penna

 Zooming in on the head of Kleifabúi on one of my visits to greet him

 A sign was erected by Kleifabúi so people would know its name, Kleifabúi, which is the name he was given.
-On the sign is written the second verse of a poem, which Kristleifur composed about Kleifabúi.
+On the sign is written the second verse of a poem, that Kristleifur composed about Kleifabúi.

 The poem goes like this: